 Knead Doughnuts will deliver right to you.
 These doughnuts are some absolute, old-fashioned goodness.
-A little different in style than PVDonuts, Knead has a huge fan base and two locations.
+A little different in style than PVDonuts, Knead has a huge fan base and three locations.
 They deliver Monday through Friday, but not on the weekend.
 On weekends, however, you can order ahead and pick them up.
 Skip the line!
 Their menu is online and they even offer vegan and flourless varieties, but you CAN’T go wrong with their old-fashioned vanilla glazed.

-Walking down Federal Hill never gets old because there is always something new to do or somewhere new to go.
+Walking around Federal Hill never gets old because there is always something new to do or somewhere new to go.
 Pop into Caserta Pizza — their pizza is absolutely delicious.
 Sip a strong espresso at Roma or dine at a gourmet Italian restaurant in this historic section of the city, also known as Little Italy.
 Complimentary valet is offered at most restaurants on “The Hill,” so no need to worry about parking.
 You'll know you're there when you see the huge arched gateway with a bronzed pine cone, which marks the entry to the neighborhood.